Boston Marathon: Qualifying

 An exception to the qualification times is for runners who receive entries from partners.
 About one-fifth of the marathon's spots are reserved each year for charities, sponsors, vendors, licensees, consultants, municipal officials, local running clubs, and marketers.
 In 2010, about 5,470 additional runners received entries through partners, including 2,515 charity runners.
 The marathon currently allocates spots to two dozen charities who in turn are expected to raise more than $10 million a year.
 In 2017, charity runners raised $34.2 million for more than 200 non-profit organizations.
 The Boston Athletic Association's Official Charity Program raised $17.96 million, John Hancock's Non-Profit Program raised $12.3 million, and the last $3.97 million was raised by other qualified and invitational runners.

 On October 18, 2010, the 20,000 spots reserved for qualifiers were filled in a record-setting eight hours and three minutes.
 The speed of registration prompted the B.A.A. to change its qualifying standards for the 2013 marathon onward.
 In addition to lowering qualifying times, the change includes a rolling application process, which gives faster runners priority.
 Organizers decided not to significantly adjust the number of non-qualifiers.

 On September 27, 2018, the B.A.A. announced that they were lowering the qualifying times for the 2020 marathon by another five minutes, with male runners in the 18-34 age group required to run a time of 3:00:00 (3 hours) or less and female runners in the 18-34 age group required to run a time of 3:30:00 (3 hours, 30 minutes) or less in order to qualify.

+In September 2024, the B.A.A. announced new qualifying times for the 2026 race, lowering the former qualifying times by five minutes for most age groups.
+The 18-34 age group needs to run a time of 2:55 (two hours, 55 minutes) for males, and 3:25 (3 hours, 25 minutes) for female and non-binary runners to qualify for the 2026 race.

 Race day

-The race has traditionally been held on Patriots' Day, a state holiday in Massachusetts, and until 1969 that was every April 19, whichever day of the week that fell on.
-From 1969 to 2019, the holiday was observed on the third Monday in April and so the marathon date was correspondingly fixed to that Monday, often referred to by local residents as "Marathon Monday".
+The race has traditionally been held on Patriots' Day, a state holiday in Massachusetts.
+Through 1968, the holiday was observed on April 19, with the event held that day, unless it fell on a Sunday, in which case the race was held on Monday.
+Since 1969, the holiday has been observed on the third Monday in April, with the event held then, often referred to locally as "Marathon Monday".